 I have many mantras in life, but if I have to pick one it would: Everything will pass, just enjoy the moment or just experience the pain.
 But know that one day it will pass.

 Let out some stress, stretch out your mind & body and welcome change with open arms.
 Join Gerone from the comfort of your home for some much needed online yoga courses in English.
-Mandatory registration.
-More info here.
+Mandatory registration on our website.

 Do you want to join us as an entrepreneur?
 Check out our offers for Tribe Leaders or join the RING.